Track Project

 Chichester Runners and Chichester College are working together on an exciting project to build a new running track for the local community.
-The project received planning permission in Nov 2020 and is now proceeding towards construction.

 Why Build a Track?